ainfosec/FISSURE/docs/RTD/_build/html/_sources/pages/development.rst.txt

 **Options Dialog**

-Bring up the options dialog in Qt Designer using the `designer` command and then open the *FISSURE/UI/options.ui* file.
+Bring up the options dialog in Qt Designer using the `designer` command and then open the ``FISSURE/UI/options.ui`` file.
 Click the arrows for the stacked widget (top right) to locate the table where the custom option will be inserted.
 Double-click on the table and add a new row with the name of the variable.
 Set the font size to match the other rows with the "Properties<<" button.

 .. image:: /pages/Images/options.png

 **default.yaml**

-Open *FISSURE/YAML/User Configs/default.yaml* and insert the variable name and value (fft_size: 4096) for the new option.
+Open ``FISSURE/YAML/User Configs/default.yaml`` and insert the variable name and value (fft_size: 4096) for the new option.

-**dashboard.py**
+**Accessing Stored Values**

-Access the variable in *dashboard.py* with: `int(self.dashboard_settings_dictionary['fft_size'])`.
+Access the variables throughout the FISSURE code from the backend or other local settings locations such as: `dashboard.backend.settings['fft_size']` or `self.settings['fft_size']`.

 Built With
 ==========